Numerical study of the transverse stability of line solitons of the Zakharov-Kuznetsov equations: Critical nonlinearity

 The code is stopped once the numerically computed mass is no longer conserved relatively to better than $10^{-3}$.
 The solution for $t=3.75$ is shown on the left of Fig.~\ref{fig:critical_local_plots}.
 On the right of the same figure, we show the difference between the peak and a dynamically rescaled lump.
 It can be seen that the lump gives the blow-up profile to the order of 2\% though the singularity is not yet reached.
 Note that the singularity is formed at the same $y$ position as the initial (positive) deformation.
 A negative deformation of sufficient mass produces a blow-up in the opposite $y$ - direction.

-We now look at a periodic perturbation on a large torus with period $2\pi L_{y}$ in $y$-direction (here $L_y =10$) and initial condition (\ref{initial_periodic}) where $a =0.1$, $b =L_y$, $c = 2$ and $\delta=\pi/2$.
+We now look at a periodic perturbation on a large torus with period $2\pi L_{y}$ in $y$-direction.
+Here we take $L_y =10$, so that the expected two lumps are not in a strong interaction regime, see \cite{KRS} for fusion of ZK lump solutions, and initial condition (\ref{initial_periodic})

+where $a =0.1$, $b =L_y$, $c = 2$ and $\delta=\pi/2$.
 The evolution of the $L^{\infty}$ norm of the solution for these initial data as well as the blow-up rate are shown on Fig.~\ref{CriticalLineLoc_fig}.
 We note that the solution blows up simultaneously at two spatial points and that the $y$ coordinates of these two points are where the initial deformation is minimal.

 The code is stopped once a lack in mass conservation indicates a loss of accuracy.
 We show on the left of Fig.~\ref{CriticalLineLoc_fig2} the solution at this time, $t=2.6$.
 On the right of the same figure we show the difference between this solution and lumps fitted to the peaks.